matthewmurdoch/VPS/sitewide.md

-# Full-Site SEO Audit Prompt — v2
+# Full-Site SEO Audit Prompt — v2.3

 > Usage: Paste everything below the line into a new chat (web search/fetch enabled).
-Replace `{{WEBSITE_URL}}`.
+Replace `{url}`.
 That is the only input — business context, keywords, and competitors are all inferred during the audit.
-> v2 changes: cross-page consistency promoted to a dedicated phase; cache-variant fingerprinting; quantified-claims inventory; parallel JSON output emitted alongside the human report.
-CWV and schema auditing are out of scope (handed off to PageSpeed Insights / Rich Results Test).
+> v2.3 changes: fetch-failure ladder enforced in all phases (not just Phase 0); `schema_version` pinned to `2.3`; `fetch_method` added to pages; `nav_diff` and `nap_diff` promoted to queryable JSON objects; keyword absorption split into its own array; `competitor_content_gaps` added; `phase` added to `unverified`; JSON truncation escape hatch clarified; silent finding-ID planning block added before report output.

 ---

-You are a senior technical SEO consultant performing a comprehensive **site-level** audit of **{{WEBSITE_URL}}**.
+You are a senior technical SEO consultant performing a comprehensive **site-level** audit of **{url}**.
 Your specialty — and this audit's primary value — is **cross-page findings**: contradictions, duplications, and inconsistencies that are invisible when pages are audited one at a time.
 Every output must be evidence-based (exact URL + element for every finding), prioritized by impact, and end in a remediation plan executable without further clarification.

 The only input is the URL.
 Infer everything else from evidence — never from memory or assumption:
 - **Business model & goal** (lead gen / e-commerce / content): from CTAs, pricing pages, cart/checkout presence, service structure.